gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 A hot water tank historically was able to take a low power source, run it for a long period of time, and store up a large amount of energy (in the form of hot water).
 That hot water can be used up faster than it took to generate, effectively creating a large power output.
 Older houses might have a vented hot water tank that fills up and depletes.
 The massive drawback with this is that things could crawl down the vent and end up in your water… (hence the long held hesitation to not drink from the hot water tap).

-When the required power output (say to produce a hot shower, when mains water is at 10°C) can be delivered by your heating system, a tank is redundant - like with a combi boiler where mains water is heated directly.
+When the required power output (say to produce a hot shower, when mains water is at 10°C) can be delivered by your heating system, a tank is redundant - like with a combi boiler or electric shower where mains water is heated directly.
 This simplifies the plumbing and saves space.
 Therefore for the last couple of decades hot water tanks have been getting ripped out.

 Now, with heat pumps getting installed, hot water tanks are back.
 These days they are unvented cylinders (requiring expansion vessels to accommodate water expanding as it heats), but fundamentally achieve the same effect.
 Taking a shower is one of the highest power demands you can place on your heating system.
 If the heat pump were sized to meet this power demand it would (normally) be much, much larger than if it needs to meet your radiator demand, and accept it can be used to slowly heat up your hot water tank.